tinyredinc/notes/os/linux_storage.md

     create mask = 0755
 ;   valid users = @red @root

-;[netdisk1] - Represents the directory name.
+;[netdisk] - Represents the directory name.
 This is the directory location Windows users see.
 ;comment - Serves as a shared directory description.
 ;path - This parameter specifies the shared directory location.
 The example uses a directory in /home, but users can also place the shared files under /samba.
 ;read only - This parameter allows users to modify the directory and add or change files when set to no.